Baker's Angel Flake Coconut Macaroons

 Very good, to simple to prepare, tastes wonderfully of coconut.
 Definitely use parchment paper to line your pans and macs will lift off easily.
 I have been making this recipe for years (it is on the back of the bag of coconut).
 Quality improves when kept in a tight fitting tin.
 The cookie tends to soften just a bit and is even more delish if that is possible. <br/> Great recipe for little children to make, because of its ease and short list of ingredients<br/> To make these cookies even more special, top with marishino cherry before baking.

 These are wonderful.
 I toyed with a few other recipes - thinking that the one on the back of the bag was so passe - but these are the best!
 The only thing I do differently is whip the egg whites first.
 I don't do it until they're stiff - just enough to make them a bit fluffy.
 I'm not sure if that really does anything or not, but hey...seemed like a good idea.
 I also dip mine in chocolate (instructions for this are also on the back of the bag - 8 squares of semi-sweet Baker's chocolate - that's 8 ounces so I'm sure you could just substitute whatever you want). **One more note: I bake mine on parchment ...
 I find it really hard to get them to not stick to the pan - even when well greased/floured.

 I had never made macaroons before and wasn't sure if I should try this recipe from the coconut package or if I should try one of the other recipe's I'd seen that used sweetened condensed milk.
 I decided to go with this one, and the results turned out pretty good.
 Instead of dipping mine in chocolate, I added semi-sweet chocolate chips to the batter before shaping into balls.
-I did find that the cookies where I greased the pans but did not flour ended up tasting a little better for me (the greased and floured ones tasted a little too floury after they came out of the oven).
+I did find that the cookies where I greased the pans but <b>did not</b> flour ended up tasting a little better for me (the greased and floured ones tasted a little too floury after they came out of the oven).
 All in all, I'm happy I tried them.
 Next time I'll try the other version with sweetened condensed milk to see which ones I like better...I was kind of hoping for a slightly moister texture than these ended up being.
 Thanks for posting!
 These are on my cookie trays this year...